MicrosoftDocs/mobile-blazor-bindings/mobile-blazor-bindings/contribute/nightly-builds.md

 ## Add a nuget.config file for nightly feed

 The easiest way to access nightly builds of Mobile Blazor Bindings is with a `nuget.config` file.
+This file tells NuGet clients such as Visual Studio and the `dotnet` command where to find packages.
 Typically this file is located in the root of your project's repository so that its settings are available to all solutions and projects in the repository.

 1. In the root of your project's repository create a file named `nuget.config`